gvwilson/sensibleadventures/bookster/bookster.md

 "I'll do it!"
 Erileine shouted.
 "I swear on my blood I will!"

 Jaromir laughed.
 "Go ahead.
-That *epfana* has survived fire and earthquake alike–it will surve a fall.
+That *epfana* has survived fire and earthquake alike–it will survive a fall.
 And then it will call to us, and we will find it, and all you will have done is delay us by a few days."